 The main changes to our existing policy are:

-We must determine our policy by 28 February 2022.
-We welcome your views on the changes and encourage you to respond by the deadline of 28th January 2022.
+We must determine our policy by 28 February 2024.
+We welcome your views and encourage you to respond by the deadline of 28th January 2024.
 You can respond by emailing us at firstname.lastname@example.org.

 Applications for admission must be made by completing the applicants Local Authority’s Common Application Form, naming the school as a preference on the form. leeds residents obtain the application from: Leeds City Council Admissions Team.
 Parents/carers will be notified of decisions on places allocated for September during the spring term.

 Once a parent/carer receives notification from Leeds City Council that their child has been allocated a place they will also receive a welcome letter from the school.
 This letter will explain the next steps of the process and also contain a reply slip which must be signed and returned to the school indicating if the place is accepted or declined.
 Telephone notification is not permitted.

 If your application is not successful, you may appeal the decision following the procedures on the school's website.

 If you want to transfer school or are applying other than starting primary or secondary school for the first time you need to apply directly with the school.